m-lamonaca/programming-notes/Swift/Swift.md

 ### Property Observers `willSet` & `didSet`

-Do actions before/after modifing a property value.
+Do actions before/after modifying a property value.

 **NOTE**: `willSet` and `didSet` do not *set* the value of the property.